-As we’ve gained a better understanding of Thunderbolt 3 (TB3) eGPU enclosures, the unknown rests on the performance of the Thunderbolt 3 host computer.
-Thin and light ultrabooks are often a top choice to pair with an external GPU.
-This article serves as a buyer’s guide for choosing the best ultrabook to get the most out of a TB3 eGPU.
+As we’ve gained a better understanding of Thunderbolt 3 (TB3) eGPU enclosures, the unknown rests on the performance of the host computer.
+Thin and light laptops are often a top choice to pair with an external GPU.
+This article serves as a buyer’s guide for choosing the best Thunderbolt 3 ultrabook to get the most out of an eGPU.
 The particular setup I’m using is an early 2018 Razer Blade Stealth with the Razer Core V2.
-This pairing is one of the highest performing TB3 ultrabook + eGPU setups as of Q1 2018.
+This pairing is one of the highest performing Thunderbolt 3 ultrabook + eGPU setups as of Q1 2018.
 The Razer Blade Stealth shares many fundamental components with a handful of other Thunderbolt 3 ultrabooks that we will explore below.

-Intel Thunderbolt Technology website has a list of certified Thunderbolt products.
-You can visit this link to find Thunderbolt 3 laptops currently available on the market.
-The multitude of choices can be overwhelming.
+Intel Thunderbolt Technology website has a long list of certified Thunderbolt 3 ultrabook laptops.
+Besides confirming Thunderbolt 3 port/s required for eGPU use, it lists standard specs such as hours of battery life, Intel Core i7/i5, DDR4 RAM, SSD, usb 3.0 ports, weight, dimensions, bezel thickness, etc. The multitude of choices and information can be overwhelming.
 Yet the specifications we’re most interested in for external graphics use are not readily available.
 So what are the criteria you should consider when choosing the best ultrabook for external graphics pairing?
 Through hundreds of implementations and build guides, we’ve distinguished three key features:

 For this buyer’s guide, we’re focusing on the newest crop of ultrabooks with Thunderbolt 3 connectivity.
 They now sport the Intel 8th generation quad-core ULV processors, doubling the core count of the previous generation.
 The top turbo speed is dependent on both the CPU workload and the ultrabook’s cooling system.
 If nearing the limits of TDP and CPU junction temperature (95˚-105˚ C), the CPU will throttle down performance.
 Thin, light systems are more than skin deep.